Shirley Ardell Mason: Diagnosis

 Debbie Nathan's Sybil Exposed draws upon an archive of Schreiber's papers stored at John Jay College of Criminal Justice and other first-hand sources.
-Nathan claims that Wilbur, Mason, and Schreiber knowingly perpetrated a fraud and describes the purported manipulation of Wilbur by Mason and vice versa and that the case created an "industry" of repressed memory.
+Nathan claims that Wilbur, Mason, and Schreiber knowingly perpetrated a fraud, describes the purported manipulation of Wilbur by Mason and vice versa, and argues that the case created an "industry" of repressed memory.
 Nathan hypothesizes that Mason's physical and sensory issues may have been due to untreated pernicious anemia, the symptoms of which were mistaken at the time for psychogenic issues.
 She notes that after Mason was treated with calf's-liver supplements for chronic blood disorders as a child and young woman, her psychological symptoms likewise went into remission for years at a time, and that Wilbur herself noted that "Sybil" suffered from pernicious anemia later in life.
 Nathan's writing and her research methods have been publicly criticized by Mason's family and by Dr. Patrick Suraci, who was personally acquainted with Shirley Mason.

-In addition, Suraci claims that Spiegel behaved unethically in withholding tapes which supposedly proved Wilbur had induced Mason to believe she had multiple personalities.
-Spiegel also claimed to have made films of himself hypnotizing Mason, supposedly proving that Wilbur had "implanted false memories" in her mind, but when Suraci asked to see the films Spiegel said he had lost them.
+In addition, Suraci claims that Spiegel behaved unethically by withholding tapes that supposedly proved that Wilbur had induced Mason to believe she had multiple personalities.
+Spiegel also claimed to have filmed himself hypnotizing Mason, supposedly proving that Wilbur had "implanted false memories" in her mind, but when Suraci asked to see the films, Spiegel said he had lost them.
 Although Wilbur's papers were destroyed, copies and excerpts within Flora Rheta Schreiber's papers at the Lloyd Sealy Library of John Jay College were unsealed in 1998.

 In 2013, Nancy Preston published After Sybil, a personal memoir which includes facsimile reproductions of Mason's personal letters to her, along with color plates of her paintings.
 According to Preston, Mason taught art at Ohio's Rio Grande College, where Preston was a student.
 The two became close friends and corresponded until a few days before Mason's death.
-In the letters, Mason claimed that she had multiple personalities.
+In the letters, Mason claimed to have multiple personalities.